About This Chapter

 30. Migrant Mother: Photograph Analysis & Facts

-There are a few photographs that nearly every American will have at least seen by the time they reach adulthood.
-In this lesson, we'll look at the history of one such image and see what made it so powerful and so successful.
+There are a few photographs that nearly every American will have seen by the time they reach adulthood.
+In this lesson, we'll look at the history of one such image and see what made it so powerful and successful.